bheisler/criterion.rs/book/src/faq.md

 sensitivity to small changes, you must also increase the chance of false detections.
 Criterion.rs has default settings that strike a generally-good balance between the two, but you can adjust the settings to suit your needs.

+### When I run benchmark executables directly (without using Cargo) they just print "Success".
+Why?

+When Cargo runs benchmarks, it passes the `--bench` or `--test` command-line arguments to the benchmark executables.
+Criterion.rs looks for these arguments and tries to either run benchmarks or run in test mode.
+In particular, when you run `cargo test --benches` (run tests, including testing benchmarks) Cargo does not pass either of these arguments.
+This is perhaps strange, since `cargo bench --test` passes both `--bench` and `--test`.
+In any case, Criterion.rs benchmarks run in test mode when `--bench` is not present, or when `--bench` and `--test` are both present.